Catholicism

 Gregorian chant is intended for the liturgy

 Excerpt from "The Holy Mass, Yesterday, Today, and Tomorrow," quote from Mr. Dominique Ponnau, Director of the École du Louvre, lecture given in Le Mans, September 19, 1998.
 "I remember.
 This memory is for me an almost daily cultural and human reference point.
-It was in June 1985, in Pont-à-Mousson, at the end of the colloquium..."
-Continue reading
+It was in June 1985, in Pont-à-Mousson, at the end of the colloquium… Continue reading

 -

-Christian testimony – 2
+Christian Testimony – 2

-When I started this blog, the idea of writing about the liturgy quickly came to me.
-Not to claim expert status, but to share my experience of what represents the heart of a Christian's life.
-So there were two paths that had to merge: I had to tell the Mass (and Continue reading
+When I started this blog, the idea of writing about the liturgy came to me very quickly.
+Not to claim the status of an expert, but to share my experience of what represents the heart of a Christian's life.
+So there were two paths that had to converge: I had to describe the Mass (and… Continue reading

 -